 We have a serious problem and we as professionals are responsible for fixing it by admitting the world that you don’t need to know everything.

-Of course, the aim of this post is not to give a bad picture of myself.
-You can find out plenty of the things I’m good at by following my blog and social media accounts or just talking to me.
+The aim of this post is not to give a bad picture of myself.
+You can find out plenty of the things I’m good at by following my blog and social media accounts or talking to me.
 Nevertheless, let’s keep it out of the scope of this post.

 Without further introduction here we go.
 I will likely revise this list at a later date.